 How Trade led to Battles?

 In 1600, Queen Elizabeth; the leader of England; gave a contract to the East India Company.
-The sanction conceded the Company the sole right to exchange with the East and no other English exchanging gathering could rival it in the East.
-Back then, commercial exchanging organizations created gain for the most part by barring rivalry.
-The absence of contest empowered them to purchase modestly and sell dear.
+The sanction conceded the Company the sole right to exchange with the East and no other English exchange gathering could rival it in the East.
+Back then, commercial exchange organizations created gains for the most part by barring rivalry.
+The absence of a contest empowered them to purchase modestly and sell dearly.

 How Trade Led to Battles

 Trade has traditionally been an enormous factor that has caused battles and conflicts.
 Here are a few key methods wherein exchange has contributed to the outbreak of battles and conflicts: